Educational Administration: School Administration (Ph.D.)

 - This online Ph.D. in school administration includes a minimum of 72 credit hours of graduate work beyond the bachelor's degree.
 Typically, students complete 30 credit hours, with the remaining coursework applied from the student's master's and/or Ed.S. coursework.
 In addition, students must complete a doctoral dissertation.

-- The program is delivered through a blended online education program using a combination of interactive online sessions augmented by four required face-to-face sessions in that regional area.
-This program is cohort based and set up in a regional location in Indiana.
+- The program is delivered through a blended online education program using a combination of interactive online sessions augmented by four required face-to-face classroom sessions each semester typically held in Indianapolis, Indiana.
+Please take this firm requirement into consideration before applying.

-- A new regional cohort is offered every two years, typically starting in August.
-A new regional program will start in August, 2020.
-Typically, students begin the program with a cohort group and commit to moving through the program's schedule of studies with that cohort group.
+- Typically, students begin the program with a cohort group and commit to moving through the program's schedule of studies with that cohort group.
 Students enroll for 2 courses each semester for 5 consecutive terms over a two-year period, including a summer session.
 The dissertation is typically completed in 18-24 months and requires a minimum of 18 dissertation hours.
 The University requires that the program must be completed within a total of nine years after admission to the program and within six years after admission to candidacy for the degree.

 - Representations on licensing apply to licensing in the state of Indiana only.
 Potential students seeking licensing in other states should check with that state's educational licensing authorities on their requirements.
 Information on Teacher Certification reciprocity may be found at Teacher Certification Degrees.Teacher Certification requirements for all states may be found at Teaching Certification.